-Once a candidate has verbally accepted the offer, the department is responsible for confirming that Part III of the Faculty Search Plan has been signed by the departmental dean, and that form b (also colloquially referred to as the "green form") has been submitted to the Provost's Office.
+Once a candidate has verbally accepted the offer, the department is responsible for confirming that Part III of the Faculty Search Plan has been signed by the departmental dean, and that Form B (also colloquially referred to as the "green form") along with the candidate's CV has been submitted to the Provost's Office (rfrommer@wellesley.edu).
 The submission of this form will initiate the process that leads to a written contract that the Provost's Office will send to the new colleague for signature and return.
 The department dean or the chair can put the candidate in touch with the Director of Faculty Housing, Peter Eastment (peastmen@wellesley.edu), if he or she is interested in exploring this option.
 If the new faculty member is not a U.S. citizen or permanent resident and requires assistance with obtaining a visa in order to be eligible to work, the department must be in touch with the Director of the Slater International Center before the end of April, if the faculty member begins in the fall, in order to ensure that he or she will be legal to work at the start of the fall semester.

-D. Hiring off the tenure track.
+D. Hiring Faculty on Term Appointments.
 Sometimes departments and programs will find that a non-tenure-track position provides them with the greatest flexibility and best achieves their curricular goals, especially during a period of transition within the department.
-A formal request must be submitted to the Provost's Office even for tenure-ineligible positions, though a request for such a position may be made off cycle-ideally as soon as a department becomes aware that an urgent staffing need requires such a search.
+A formal request must be submitted to the Provost's Office even for tenure-ineligible positions, though a request for such a position may be made off cycle ideally as soon as a department becomes aware that an urgent staffing need requires such a search.
 But departments and programs approved to search for this kind of new faculty member have somewhat greater flexibility in their search processes.
-For a very temporary bridge hire or leave replacement, a full and open search (sometimes called a "national search") such as is appropriate for tenure-track faculty may not be practical, especially for a position that is less than full-time and only for one semester or one year.
+For a very temporary bridge hire or one-year leave replacement, a full and open search (sometimes called a "national search") such as is appropriate for tenure-track faculty may not be practical.
 Networking and limited placement of ads may be sufficient to identify a strong candidate in such cases.
 The appropriate rank for such an interim faculty member would be visiting lecturer, with teaching assignments prorated to a five-course load, on a contract of no longer than one year.
-A full and open search makes it possible for a department or program to hire someone directly onto a continuing line with an initial rank of lecturer, whose fulltime teaching load would be four courses.
+A full and open search makes it possible for a department or program to hire someone directly onto a continuing line with an initial rank of lecturer, whose full-time teaching load would be four courses.
 Although lecturers may have contracts as long as five years, it is advisable to start a lecturer on a contract no longer than one or two years.